We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 If you want to get on the Gravel bandwagon, Trek Checkpoint is your ticket.

 Trek Checkpoint AL 3 is the cheapest of all models in this range, which makes it affordable and accessible.
-It costs just $1,200, so it’s the perfect first gravel bike for those who want to explore this world and see what it’s about.
+It costs just $1,200, so it’s the perfect first gravel bike for those who want to explore the world.

 Even though this is an introductory model in the lineup, it’s still packed with neat features that will allow you to use and abuse this bike.